vishalcloudyuga/dcos-docs/1.8/administration/securing-your-cluster.md

 Copy the certificate and private key to a well known location, such as under `/etc/ssl/certs`.

-It's recommended that you run HAProxy in front of Admin Router.
-For more information, see the [documentation](/docs/1.8/administration/haproxy-adminrouter/).
+If you run HAProxy in front of Admin Router, you should secure the communication between them.
+For information about securing your communication, see the [documentation](/docs/1.8/administration/haproxy-adminrouter/).

 ### Private zone